isa/ProPlayer/readme.txt

 = Can I copy your code for my own web projects? =

-I've changed the license from GPL to BSD.
-So you can do whatever you want.
+I've changed the license from GPL to Apache2.
+So you can do whatever you want as long as you send me the updates.
 If you wanna use in commercial project, do it!
 If you wanna change the player code just do it!
 The only thing here is I'm using JW Media Player.
 It's license is under GPL.
 You need to note that.

 If you want support or custom modifications, but you don't know how to do just drop me an e-mail and let's take it from there.